 The primary challenge was that the application was very large, rich in functionality, and consisted of many modules.
 Also, it was almost 10 years old and had never undergone automated testing.
 The task was to test it manually and using automated software testing tools.

 The automated testing portion required much effort.
 Our testing engineers had to conduct smoke testing, which needed many autotests covering the basic functions of the application.
 Another issue was that the application was initially designed for Internet Explorer.
 However, it was also supposed to work in other browsers, i.e., Chrome, Firefox, and Opera.
 Automated cross-browser testing was thus indispensable.

 Details of our Automated Testing Approach

 The Project QA team performing the automated testing of the application included highly qualified test automation engineers.
 To increase the efficiency of their work, the team took the following test automation approach:

-Manual testers could separately restart any autotest suite that failed by any reason, until the true cause of the failure was defined.
+- Manual testers could separately restart any autotest suite that failed for any reason until the true cause of the failure was defined.

 If you are interested in scheduling a meeting with Igor Sharinsky, Head of Softengi QA Department, to find out more about Softengi testing projects, or just have an initial consultation, please send an email to [email protected].